Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Methods

 \subsection{Fabrication of sample chamber for imaging colloids in active liquids}

-Polystyrene particles of sizes $15~\mu m$ procured from MicroParticles, GmBH, Germany, were used as passive beads.
+Polystyrene particles of sizes $15~\mu m$ procured from MicroParticles, GmBH, Germany, were used as passive beads. {The colloids are sulfate-functionalized polystyrene particles and carry a negative surface charge.
+The solvent also contains motility medium with dissolved salts that strongly screen the electrostatic double-layer interactions.
+Generally, the corresponding Debye length is only a few nanometers, much smaller than the particle diameter ($\sigma=15\mu m$).
+Consequently, the colloid–colloid interactions are nearly hard-sphere-like with a weak residual electrostatic repulsion.
+However, the phase separation reported here is therefore not driven by intrinsic colloidal attractions but by activity-mediated effective interactions generated by the bacterial bath.}\\

 To prevent the beads from sticking to the coverslips, we coated them with PEG-8000 \cite{Pucadyil17}.
 The observation chamber was created using a double-sided tape with a circular cavity of $1cm$ diameter and $100\mu m$ depth, which was glued to a PEG-coated coverslip.
 A sketch of the sample chamber is shown in Fig.~S1 in SI.
 The colloids and bacteria were thoroughly mixed and then filled in the sample chamber.